NaifZaghmout/World-Cup-Winner-2022/README.md

 ###  Navigathion

- **bold text** The navigation  at the middle of the page under the main image , Home , Explore the city , event info it is a link to take you to different sctions of the website. the navigation clearly tells the website users the names of the sections and make it easy to move around . sing up form allow useres to wirte Email and password to sing up.
+ - - The navigation  at the middle of the page under the main image , Home , Explore the city , event info it is a link to take you to different sctions of the website. the navigation clearly tells the website users the names of the sections and make it easy to move around . sing up form allow useres to wirte Email and password to sing up.